Warts and Verrucas

 There is no evidence to suggest that one form of salicylic acid is more effective than another at removing warts and verrucas.
 However, you may find one particular formulation to be more preferable for you.
 For example, medicated plasters are easy to apply and provide targeted relief for warts, though they only cover one wart at a time.
 Larger warts, or warts that cover a larger area, may require a cream or ointment.

-A member of our medical team can discuss the different treatment options available to help you find the most suitable one for your skin.
+A member of our medical team can discuss the various treatment options available to help you find the most suitable one for your specific skin condition.

 Cryotherapy (freezing)

 The freezing liquid kills the skin cells on the wart.
-Following treatment, a blister will develop in the warts place.
-Once this heals, it will form a scab that will eventually fall off, leaving little to no mark.
+Following treatment, a blister will develop in the wart's place.
+Once this heals, a scab will form, which will eventually fall off, leaving little to no mark.

-Wart freezing can be carried out in a clinical setting, or be performed at home using an over-the-counter wart remover, such as Bazuka Sub-Zero or Scholl Verruca and Wart Remover.
+Wart freezing can be carried out in a clinical setting or performed at home using an over-the-counter wart remover, such as Bazuka Sub-Zero or Scholl Verruca and Wart Remover.

 At-home wart and verruca removers typically contain a chemical called dimethyl ether propane.
 Over-the-counter cryotherapy treatments for warts and verrucas are not as effective as those available from clinics that utilise liquid nitrogen.

-Cryotherapy can be painful and result in blistering, discolouration of the skin, and may damage nails when used on warts that appear close to the toenails or fingernails.
-Despite this, cryotherapy is usually recommended over salicylic acid and chemical treatments for warts on the face.
+Cryotherapy can be painful and may result in blistering, discolouration of the skin, and damage to nails when used on warts that appear close to the toenails or fingernails.
+Despite this, cryotherapy is generally recommended over salicylic acid and chemical treatments for facial warts.

 Specialist treatment